papey/yckms/README.md

     - --last, -l : sync last show
     - --date, -d : sync show from date --from to date --to (format MM-DD-YYYY) (TODO)

-If no flag is provided, sync all (TODO)
+If no flag is provided, sync all

 ### Usage example